samiahmedsiddiqui/custom-permalinks/readme.txt

 This plugin is only useful for assigning custom permalinks for *individual* posts, pages, tags or categories.
 It will not apply whole permalink structures or automatically apply a category's custom permalink to the posts within that category.

-== Privacy Policy ==

-This plugin only collects the following information.

-1. Administration Email Address (Only the email that is set in the WordPress setting)
-2. Plugin version
-3. Site Title
-4. WordPress Address (URL)
-5. WordPress version

-All this information gets collected when the plugin is installed or updated.

-To have any kind of query please feel free to [contact us](https://www.custompermalinks.com/contact-us/).

 == Filters ==

 === Add `PATH_INFO` in `$_SERVER` Variable ===